 Applicants offered an interview

 - While we do not have a minimum USMLE/COMLEX requirement for consideration, we prefer applicants who score at least at the mean for applicants across the country who match in EM through the NRMP for the previous year.
 We prefer applicants who have passed their exams on the first attempt.
 For Osteopathic students, USMLE is not required but it is preferred and strongly encouraged.

 - Typically, we require at least one SLOE from an academic EM program; two are preferred.
-This year due to challenges with rotations due to COVID, we prefer one SLOE from an academic program.
+Due to ongoing challenges with rotations due to COVID, we understand some students may have only one SLOE.
 Other letters should preferably written in the SLOE format; see https://www.cordem.org/resources/residency-management/sloe/ for instructions.

-- Applications are reviewed by a committee prior to decisions to interview.
+- Applications are reviewed by a committee prior to decisions to issuing interview invitations.
 You may contact the residency coordinator, Ms. Christina Mayne, if you have any questions regarding the status of your application.

 - We use Interview Broker for scheduling interviews

-In order to have ample time to thoroughly review the large number of high-quality applications received, we plan to begin issuing interview invitations on a rolling basis, beginning on the unified release date of November 2nd.
-We utilize Interview Broker for scheduling interviews.
+In order to have ample time to thoroughly review the large number of high-quality applications received, we plan to begin issuing interview invitations on a rolling basis, beginning on the unified release date which is currently TBD (typically mid to late October).

 - Mondays and Fridays from mid-November through mid-January excluding holiday weeks.
 We plan to offer morning and afternoon sessions.